NimaGhaedsharafi/haphez/readme.md

 This project named after Hafez, the famous Iranian poet, who keeps everyone's secret.

 ## What is Haphez? ##
-A Haphez generate a link that can be viewed only one time.
+Haphez generates a link that can be viewed only one time.

 <a class="msg" href="https://haphez.com/">Send a secret now!</a>